 Be prepared to go offline

-The internet in Australia is slow and expensive, unlike places such as London where the internet is everywhere.
-If you must have the internet, the best and cheapest option is to buy yourself a hotspot to take around with you.
-The best part about these is not only will it connect you, but some also have the ability to double up as a portable charger for your phone!
+The internet in some areas of Australia can be slow and expensive, to the extent that it’d be a real shock to the system to many of us used to easy internet access.
+If you absolutely have to remain connected, the best and cheapest option is to buy yourself a hotspot to take around with you.
+They really are a valuable investment, not just because it keeps you connected on the move, but also because some have the ability to double up as a portable charger for your phone.
+Two technological birds with one stone.

 Tim Tams are the new Oreos

 Technically, Tim Tams came first, but Aussies like to keep these to themselves – you’ll understand soon enough.
-One packet of Tim Tams will be finished in the blink of an eye and will have you crying out for more, so be sure to stock up, especially when you are packing your suitcase to leave Australia.
+One packet of Tim Tams will be finished in the blink of an eye, so be sure to stock up on these delicious snacks, especially when you’re packing your suitcase to leave Australia.
+If you don’t miss the sun, the beaches or the friendly atmosphere of Australia, you’ll definitely miss the Tim Tams.

-Australian money is colourful and plastic, and the size of the notes increases as the value increases.
-Also, everything is rounded to the nearest five cents; thus, the smallest change provided is five cents.
-However, do not ditch your coins, as the $1 and $2 are in fact coins, not notes.
+Australian money is colourful and plastic, and the size of the notes – $5, $10, $20, $50 and $100 – increases as the value increases.
+Also, everything is rounded to the nearest five cents – no pennies here – so the smallest change provided is five cents.

 Cars drive on the left

-Driving in Australia is quite common as public transport isn’t necessarily the best, but it does depend on which city you are in.
-So in regards to driving, remember to keep left.
-However, if you are planning on walking and taking the public transport, remember cars drive on the left, so be sure to look right before crossing.
-Or to be extremely safe, look both ways several times before crossing – which is what you should be doing.
+Driving in Australia is quite common as public transport isn’t necessarily the best, though that does depend on which city you are in.
+So in regards to driving, remember to keep left – easy to do if you’re from the UK.
+And if you’re out walking, be sure to look right before crossing.
+Or to be extremely safe, look both ways several times before crossing – which is what you should be doing anyway.

-To the rest of the world, football is great, but to Australians, football – which to Aussies is soccer – isn’t the preferred sport, especially when AFL and rugby are around.
-Yes, Aussies love to play, well, any sport really, but most of the population watch these two sports.
-If you happen to be in Australia at the right time, buy tickets and head down to watch a game, or watch on the TV, over a few bottles of beer, and embrace the favourite Aussie pastimes.
+To the rest of the world, football might be number one, but in this sporting-mad country AFL and rugby are the sports which really get the Aussies going.
+If you happen to be in the country at the right time, buy tickets and head down to watch a game, or watch on the TV, over a few bottles of beer, and embrace these favourite Aussie pastimes.
+Even if you find the rules confusing, you’re guaranteed a good time.

 Always swim between the flags